 Previously, the Commission analyzed traffic volume trends at several Down-Island locations.
 From 1981 to 1996, traffic volumes increased 1.7% annually.
-The study locations were: Main Street in Edgartown; Edgartown/Vineyard Haven Road in Edgartown, Oak Bluffs, and Tisbury; New York Avenue in Oak Bluffs; and Beach Road in Edgartown, Oak Bluffs and Tisbury.
+The study locations were: Main Street in Edgartown; Edgartown/Vineyard Haven Road in Edgartown, Oak Bluffs, and Tisbury; New York Avenue in Oak Bluffs; and Beach Road in Edgartown, Oak Bluffs and Tisbury (see Figure 19).